digitallyinduced/ihp/Guide/auto-refresh.markdown

 ```

 That's it.
 When you open your browser dev tools, you will see that a WebSocket connection has been started when opening the page.
 When we update the project from a different browser tab, we will see that the page instantly updates to reflect our changes.

-### Troubleshooting

-In case you get an error that `/ihp-auto-refresh.js` cannot be loaded try to run `make -B build/ihp-lib`.
-When that does not solve the problem, check that you are on the latest IHP version.